Mann1904/Automatic-Number-Plate-Recognition/README.md

 # Run tflite model
 python detect.py --weights ./checkpoints/custom-416.tflite --size 416 --model yolov4 --images ./data/images/car.jpg --framework tflite
 ```
-### Result Image (TensorFlow Lite)
-You can find the outputted image(s) showing the detections saved within the 'detections' folder.

 ## YOLOv4 Using TensorRT
 Can also implement YOLOv4 using TensorFlow's TensorRT.
 TensorRT is a high-performance inference optimizer and runtime that can be used to perform inference in lower precision (FP16 and INT8) on GPUs.
 TensorRT can allow up to 8x higher performance than regular TensorFlow.